kuzhalogi/EquipmentFailurePred/README.md

 10. [Acknowledgments](#acknowledgments)

 ## Introduction
-A comprehensive machine learning pipeline designed to:
+This project is a modular, end-to-end machine learning prototype designed to predict equipment failures using realistic manufacturing data.
+It integrates multiple components data ingestion, validation, prediction, and monitoring into a single reproducible workflow.

+The system:
-- Provide **on-demand predictions** via a user-friendly web interface.
+- Provides on-demand predictions through a Streamlit web interface.
-- Automate **scheduled predictions**
+- Automates scheduled batch predictions using Airflow.
-- Ingest and validate data quality using **Great Expectations**.
+- Performs data quality checks with Great Expectations before prediction.
-- Monitor data quality and model performance in real-time using **Grafana** dashboards.
+- Tracks data integrity and model performance through Grafana dashboards.
-- Store predictions and data quality issues in a **PostgreSQL** database.
+- Stores prediction outputs and validation metrics in a PostgreSQL database.

+While the pipeline simulates a production environment, it is intended as an academic and locally deployable prototype built to demonstrate scalable architecture, monitoring, and automation principles in a realistic yet contained setup.

-The pipeline is built with modularity and scalability in mind, leveraging **Docker** for containerization and **AWS** for cloud deployment.
-It serves as a robust solution for deploying machine learning models in production while ensuring data quality and performance monitoring.
+The pipeline is built for modularity and clarity, using Docker to orchestrate all services.
+It serves as a solid foundation for understanding how machine learning systems are structured, validated, and monitored in practice.

 ## Features
 - **User Interface**: